plausible/docs/docs/goal-conversions.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Plausible Analytics has a very flexible support for goals and events.
-Goals are actions that you want your users to take such as sign up to a newsletter, click on the "**Download**" button, sign up for a trial account, click on an external link or complete the checkout form of your ecommerce store.
+These are actions that you want your users to take such as sign up to a newsletter, click on the "**Download**" button, sign up for a trial account, click on an external link or complete the checkout form of your ecommerce store.

 By setting up goals and events, you can track the number of conversions, conversion rate, referrer sources and entry pages that are driving conversions and the top pages that people convert on.